GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (114) .md

 **At Higher Tiers**: Each tier beyond minimum increases the duration by 15 minutes.

 **Critical Failure**: You touch the creature and a flash of flame jets from them, inflicting a fire attack against you.

+#### Flare

+**Minimum Tier**: 1

+**Casting Time**: 3 actions + 1 action per flare

+**Range**: 45 yards

+**Effect**: You produce a brilliant fizzling bolt of light, propelling to a point within range.
+This flare produces bright out 1 yard, fair light out 2 yards from there, and dim light 2 yards beyond that.
+If fired at a foe, it inflicts a radiant attack.
+Instead of inflicting a wound- it simply adheres to that creature.
+If the attack would qualify to damage a foe's armor, even if they wear none, instead blind the foe for a number of rounds equal to the attack roll total.
+A critical hit still inflicts the the usual result.

+These flares last 15 minutes

+**At Higher Tiers**: Each tier beyond minimum allows you to either increase the maximum number of missiles by 1, increase the range by 5 yards, or increase the durations by a number of minutes equal to 10 + [magic] bonus.
+Additionally, for every 2 tiers above minimum, you may launch an additional flare.

+**Critical Failure**: You produce a flare, but it automatically sticks to you.
+When this occurs, it inflicts a proper radiant attack against you, with a bonus equal to the spell's tier for the purpose of determining if it is a critical hit.

+[Flare Spell]: # " Created at the request of Michael Hasty, who wanted a spell that produced 'missiles of light' which 'could blind'.
+What he wanted was a utility spell that could also have some use in a fight if a player thought to use it that way."

 #### Flash Cannon